Scout Ready Recipes

 One Pot Method:

-Bring 1½ cups water to a boil, add in pasta bag contents.
-Cover tightly, take off stove, and let sit for 10 minutes.
+Bring 1½ cups water to a boil, then add the pasta bag contents.
+Cover tightly, remove the stove, and let sit for 10 minutes.
 Drain and proceed as above.

 Serves 1.